Money going into your super

-Superannuation Guarantee (SG) contributions are the mandated minimum employer contribution that most employers must pay their employees.
-This is also known as a concessional contribution.
+Superannuation Guarantee (SG) contributions are the minimum employer contribution that most employers must pay their employees.
+These are also known as

 Some employers may be required to pay more than the SG rate for employees covered by an award or other workplace arrangements.

 SG contributions are usually subject to contributions tax at the rate of 15%.
-There is no limit on the amount of concessional contributions the Fund can accept, however limits (caps) apply for tax concession purposes.
+There is no limit on the amount of concessional contributions the Fund can accept, however limits applies for tax concession purposes.

-The Low-Income Superannuation Contribution (LISC) will apply to eligible concessional contributions of an individual for the year starting 1 July 2012 until 30 June 2017.
-Employers’ SG liability will apply to all employees, including those aged 75 and over, from 1 July 2013.
-LISC is a government super payment of up to $500 per financial year to help low income earners save for their retirement.
-The LISC is 15% of the concessional (before tax) contributions you or your employer makes from 1 July 2013.
+Employers’ SG liability applies to all employees, including those aged 75 and over.
+Low-Income Superannuation Contribution (LISC) LISC is a government super payment of up to $500 per financial year to help low income earners save for their retirement.
+The LISC is 15% of the concessional (before tax) contributions you or your employer makes from 1 July 2012 until 30 June 2017.
 The maximum payment you can receive for a financial year is $500 and the minimum is $10.

-For further information about eligibility and how to apply for LISC, please refer to the Australian Tax Office (ATO) website.
+For further information about eligibility and how to apply for LISC, visit the Australian Tax Office (ATO) website.

 See more information on Salary Sacrifice below: